-However it should be remembered that the SLP is not yet 3 years old; and it was examined and adopted after the NPPF came into force.
-Therefore a number of its policies remain up to date and relevant and can be incorporated into the LPR with appropriate amendment (where necessary).
+The SLP was adopted in 2013 and a number of its policies remain up to date and relevant and can be incorporated into the LPR with appropriate amendment (where necessary).
 Other policies will be fundamentally different.

-The structure of the document will be similar to the SLP, and the same policy structure will be retained (using the same references numbers to the policies for ease of reference/comparison).
+The structure of the document will be similar to the SLP, and the same policy structure will be retained (using the same reference numbers to the policies for ease of reference/comparison, albeit with a small number of additions).